bittnkr/uniq/README.md

 Note how the number of threads does not affect the overall performance of the system.
 The flow for 2 threads is almost the same for 512.
 It's lock-free dude!

 This is a work in progress.
-Your comments and benchmarks are wellcome.
+Your comments and benchmarks are welcome.

 ---